stas967/Main/README.md

             connections = {}
         end

+        -- Add ESP for newly respawned players local function onPlayerAdded(player)
+            -- When the player respawns
+            player.CharacterAdded:Connect(function(character)
+                wait(1) -- Wait for a moment to ensure the character is fully loaded if espEnabled then
+                    createESP(player) -- Re-create ESP when respawned
+                end
+            end)

+            -- Remove ESP when the player dies player.CharacterRemoving:Connect(function(character)
+                local highlight = character:FindFirstChild("ESP_Highlight")
+                if highlight then
+                    highlight:Destroy() -- Remove highlight when character dies end
+            end)

+            -- Create ESP for the player if they are already in the game if espEnabled then
+                createESP(player)
+            end
+        end

         if espEnabled then
             -- Apply to existing players (including local player) for _, player in pairs(Players:GetPlayers()) do